wouter-swierstra/SoftwareProject/01-slides.md

 - Put content on bare HTML page.
 - Add styling with a CSS file.
 - Test across different browsers, operating systems, and devices.
-- Add links to social media.
+- Publish links on social media.
 - Upload to webserver.

 --------------------------------------------------------------------------------